-Arrangements shall be made to hold shareholders' meetings at a convenient location, with sufficient time allowed and a sufficient number of suitable personnel assigned to handle attendance registrations.
+Arrangements shall be made to hold shareholders' meetings at a convenient location, supplemented with video conferencing, with sufficient time allowed and a sufficient number of suitable personnel assigned to handle attendance registrations.
 No arbitrary requirements shall be imposed on shareholders to provide additional evidentiary documents beyond those showing eligibility to attend.
 Shareholders shall be granted reasonable time to deliberate each proposal and an appropriate opportunity to make statements.